jonmagnus/IN3110/assignment6/README.md

 Starts a flask web-server.
 Access the website through your browser with at the address `localhost:5000`.
 Debugging on the server is set to be active.
+Remember to run `generate_docs.sh` first to generate the html documents for the documentation.